wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-04_Restconf_Python.md

 2 -- Configured through NETCONF
 3 -- Configured by RESTCONF
 ```
+Code for this one can be found [here](https://github.com/wiwa1978/blog-hugo-netlify-code/blob/master/RestConf_Python/get_interfaces_cisco.py)

 ### Use Case 6: Adding interface (Cisco YANG model)
 Let's also add an interface.
 Current interfaces are: